dataArtisans/flink-training-web/exercises/taxiData.md

 Each event consist of nine fields.

 ~~~
 rideId         : Long    // a unique id for each ride
-time           : String // the start or end time of a ride
 isStart        : Boolean // flag indicating the event type
+startTime      : String  // the start time of a ride
+endTime        : String  // the end time of a ride,
+                         //   "1970-01-01 00:00:00" for start events
 startLon       : Float   // the longitude of the ride start location
 startLat       : Float   // the latitude of the ride start location
 endLon         : Float   // the longitude of the ride end location
 endLat         : Float   // the latitude of the ride end location
 passengerCnt   : Short   // number of passengers on the ride
-travelDistance : Float // actual travel distance (-1 for start events)
 ~~~

-**Note:** The data set contains erroneous records, such as records with missing coordinate information (longitude and latitude are `0.0`) and records where the actual travel distance is shorter than the Euclidean distance between start and end location.
+**Note:** The data set contains records with invalid or missing coordinate information (longitude and latitude are `0.0`).

 ### 2. Download the taxi data file